nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 ## Before You Read

-This is a long post, argued with care, and it ends in a political position.
-You should know that going in.
+This post is unusual, and you should know how before you start.
+It is an exhaustive account of a claim, written to be complete rather than approachable.
+It is long, it is formal wherever a claim is being made, and it ends in a political position.
+More approachable writing is planned, and readers who want the conclusions without the full argument will be better served by that when it comes.
+This post is a formal statement of what we found, what we take it to mean, and what we intend to do about it.

 The first drafts presented a mathematical result and its engineering uses and stopped there.
-I have since had to accept that the result does not stop there.
+The result does not stop there.
 It says what any record can and cannot bear, and the institutions we live under, science, law, money, are records that ask to be believed.
-A finding about the first is a finding about the second whether I like it or not, and for a while I did not.
+A finding about the first is a finding about the second.
 So what follows is a demonstration and then a demand.
-The demonstration is the theorem, stated formally in the few places where a claim is being made and as plainly as I can manage everywhere else.
-The demand is what the theorem asks of anyone who keeps a record and wants to be
-trusted: give the account wherever an account can be given, and name who is being relied on wherever it cannot.
-That standard cuts the same way in every direction, mine included.
+The demonstration is the theorem.
+The demand is what the theorem asks of anyone who keeps a record and wants to be trusted: give the account wherever an account can be given, and name who is being relied on wherever it cannot.
+That standard applies to us first.

-A claim this strong needs evidence to match, so here is what it stands on.
-A machine-checked proof, now being readied for review, which cannot be hurried and should not be.
-A run of retrodictions: findings that half a dozen fields of computer science reached separately and could not explain, which the theorem explains with one reason, and one more that reaches back to Athens, which I come to near the end.
-And a
-prediction: the theorem named a class of proofs no field had named and said what they would cost, and when we built an engine and ran it at scale, that is what they cost.
-Any one of those could be luck.
-Together they are hard to get around, and I have tried.
+Here is what the claim stands on.
+The proof is finished and machine-checked.
+What remains before the paper is submitted, within the month, is its exposition at the register its venue requires, which is the foundations of computer science and nothing else.
+None of the political argument belongs in that paper, which is why it is here.
+The paper also applies its method to itself: every claim in it is graded by what backs it, as a demonstration that the method is general.
+Beyond the proof there are the retrodictions.
+Several fields of computer science reached findings separately that they could not explain, and the theorem explains them with one reason.
+The same reason accounts for a practice far older than any of those fields, going back to the people who first asked the question and tried to answer it by intuition; that comes near the end.
+And there is a prediction.
+The theorem named a class of proofs no field had named and said what they would cost, and when we built an engine and ran it at scale, that is what they cost.

 None of it is a claim to know everything.
-A method for knowing says nothing about what there is to know.
-Every domain keeps its own hard questions about what its entries mean and what exists in its world, and the theorem leaves all of them open.
-What it gives is narrower and, as far as we can find, new: one structure for keeping knowledge honest, the same in every domain, derived rather than intuited.
+This is epistemology, a formal method for the practice of knowing, and it leaves open every hard question of ontology in every domain: what a domain's entries mean, and what exists in its world.
+What it gives is one structure for epistemic integrity, the same in every domain, derived rather than intuited.
+To our knowledge that did not exist before.

-It will take you most of an hour.
 If you only want the engineering, the sections from "Everything Is a Trust Decision" through "Three Instances" stand on their own.
-If you read all of it, I am not asking you to agree with me.
-I am asking you to check it, and I care more about who will than about who approves.
+I am asking you to check the argument.
+Agreement is beside the point.

 ## Far More General Than Packaging